statute of limitations:

 Similar Terms and Related Doctrines:

-Statute of Repose – unlike statute of limitations, statutes of repose establish a maximum period of time in which an action can be brought (civil cases).
+statute of repose – unlike statute of limitations, statutes of repose establish a maximum, unalterable period of time for which an action can be brought (civil cases).

 : All definitions from: Black’s Law Dictionary Deluxe Tenth Edition by Henry Campbell Black & Editor in Chief Bryan A. Garner.
 ISBN: 978-0-314-62130-6